 History/Folklore: Sumac has been used as a culinary spice and medicine for many thousands of years.
 The berries can be dried, ground, and sprinkled into cooking or mashed to release their juice.
 Historically, it has been used to promote breast milk production, soothe sore throats, ease digestive issues, promote heart health, and ease muscle pain.

 In Persia, sumac symbolizes the color of sunrise.
-It is included as one of seven key items placed on a table that are used during their 13-day New Year celebration called “Nowruz” or “Norouz” that marks the transition from winter to spring and celebrates the beginning of spring and the rebirth of nature.
+It is included as one of seven key items placed on a table that are used during their 13-day New Year celebration called “Nowruz” or “Norouz”, marks the transition from winter to spring, and celebrates the beginning of spring and the rebirth of nature.

 In North America, Native Americans used the local sumac for its fragrance and flavor to make a kind of beer.